Global Medical REIT: An Unwarranted Divergence From The Peers

 At a first glance, it might seem that this property type (26% of total rents) provides more safety for GMRE.
 It is hard to imagine how a person, who has suffered a stroke would not be admitted to an inpatient facility.

 Fortunately, this seems to the case.
 Namely, the likelihood of GMRE suffering from decreased occupancy rates on these buildings is extremely low.
 Actually, the opposite is the case - it should expect an increased demand for these facilities (yet, GMRE has already a full occupancy / 99%).
-Here are the arguments backing this assumptions.
+Here are the arguments backing these assumptions.

-The Editions Medical Minerva (the European Journal of Physical and Rehabilitation Medicine 2020 March 16) illustrated the status on the inpatient rehabilitation facilities in Italy.
+The Editions Medical Minerva (the European Journal of Physical and Rehabilitation Medicine 2020 March 16) illustrated the status of the inpatient rehabilitation facilities in Italy.

-Two main factors are now characterizing the consequences of the epidemic in rehabilitation services and to physical and rehabilitation medicine activities:- The Increasing pressure from the acute care services to transfer patients to inpatient rehabilitation units, so to facilitate new admissions of COVID-19 cases, as well as to ensure the care of patients affected by other medical conditions whose admission can not be postponed.- The increasing difficulties in providing rehabilitation care in the outpatient and home-based settings, because of the restrictions imposed by the National and Local Authorities in the movement of persons to prevent the spreading of the infection.
+Two main factors are now characterizing the consequences of the epidemic in rehabilitation services and to physical and rehabilitation medicine activities:- The Increasing pressure from the acute care services to transfer patients to inpatient rehabilitation units, so to facilitate new admissions of COVID-19 cases, as well as to ensure the care of patients affected by other medical conditions whose admission cannot be postponed:- The increasing difficulties in providing rehabilitation care in the outpatient and home-based settings, because of the restrictions imposed by the National and Local Authorities in the movement of persons to prevent the spreading of the infection.
 This situation is expected to have a significant negative impact in the short term, mainly for those patients at higher risk of deterioration of their functional abilities and already suffering from important limitations in participation.

 So, the conclusion is clear - inpatient facilities are exhibiting a massive spike in the demand (from COVID-19 affected and in the longer run from the ones, who have not received an adequate outpatient treatment).